Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Public transport analysis shows 35 active stops operating within Melbourne CBD - East.
-These include a mix of light rail and bus services, totaling 57 individual routes.
-Collectively, these routes provide 41,377 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 71 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Walking is common at 30%, while train usage stands at 22%.
+These include a mix of light rail and bus services.
+There are 57 individual routes servicing these stops, providing collectively 41,377 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 71 meters from the nearest stop.
+As a primarily residential area, most commutes are outward-bound.
+Walking is notably common at 30%, while train use accounts for 22%.

-Vehicle ownership averages 0.1 per dwelling, below the regional average.
-Notably, 41.4% of residents work from home (2021 Census), which may reflect COVID-19 conditions.
-Service frequency averages 5,911 trips per day across all routes, equating to approximately 1182 weekly trips per individual stop.
+Vehicle ownership averages 0.1 per dwelling, below regional average.
+According to the 2021 Census, 41.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 5,911 trips daily across all routes, equating to approximately 1182 weekly trips per individual stop.

 Frequently Asked Questions - Transport